MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Non-volatile-Data-Storage.md

 For creating a custom dynamic token, you need to new a token header file which contains token definitions.
 In this hands-on, we will create a header file  ```custom-token.h``` contains the custom dynamic token definitions.

 #### 3.2.1.1.
 Creating Dynamic Token
-In general, creating a dynamic token involves three steps below:
+In general, creating a dynamic token involves three steps below.
+A example will be included in section [4.3.2.
+Create Custom Tokens](#432-create-custom-tokens) to demonstrate how to create custom dynamic token in detail.
 * Define the token name.
 * Add any typedef needed for the token, if it is using an application-defined type.
 * Define the token storage.